• Target level of study

 Presentation

-The Master Energy of the University of Montpellier is a multidisciplinary training opened in 2011 which is declined according to 2 courses in initial training and a course in alternation.
+The Energy Master's program at the University of Montpellier is a multi-disciplinary program that opened in 2011, with 2 initial training courses and one sandwich course.

 7 departments of the Faculty of Science participate in this training, which is articulated around 4 pillars: